Crediting Foods in the Summer Food Service Program

 • Recommended fat content: Serve unflavored whole milk for age 1, unflavored low-fat or fat-free milk for ages 2-5, and unflavored or flavored low-fat or fat-free milk for ages 6 and older.

-• State beverage statute for public schools: In addition to the meal pattern requirements, milk and nondairy milk substitutes in public schools must also meet the state beverage requirements of Section 10-221q of the Connecticut General Statutes.
-The state beverage statute applies to all beverages available for sale to students on school premises, as part of and separately from reimbursable meals and ASP snacks.
-A list of products that comply with the federal and state requirements is available in list 16 (milk) and list 17 (nondairy milk substitutes) on the CSDE's List of Acceptable Foods and Beverages webpage.
+• State beverage statute for public schools: In addition to meeting the SFSP meal pattern requirements, milk and nondairy milk substitutes offered by Summer Meals sites that operate in public schools must also meet the state beverage requirements of Section 10-221q of the Connecticut General Statutes.
+The state beverage statute applies to all beverages available for sale to students on school premises, as part of and separately from reimbursable meals and snacks.
+The CSDE's List of Acceptable Foods and Beverages webpage identifies products that comply with the federal and state requirements.
+Milk is available in list 16.
+Fluid milk substitutes are available in list 17.
+Note: Fluid milk substitutes for non-disability reasons are allowed only for school food authority (SFA) sponsors of the SFSP.
+SFSP sponsors cannot offer nondairy fluid milk substitutes for non-disability reasons.

 Serving Requirements